NikonPic/deeptool/README.md

 from deeptool.parameters import get_all_args, compat_args
 ```

-### 2. Adjust the arguments for training for your needs (check 03-parameters)
+### 2. Adjust the arguments for training for your needs
-Example:
+Example: (check parameters for more info)

 ```python
 # Define Arguments (Example)